-Other additions to the store include a basement restaurant and tea salon, the Le 68 Guy Martin.
+Other additions to the store include a basement restaurant and tea salon, the Le 68 Guy Martin (permanently closed as of 2019).
 This is a joint venture between three-time Michelin-star chef Guy Marto, and Thierry Wasser, Guerlain’s in-house perfumer.

 Accessible only by private elevator is also the exclusive Institut Guerlain, a beauty spa that offers made-to-measure treatments for its prestigious clients.

 As it’s based on the Champs-Élysées, Guerlain’s store is quite easy to find.
 However, despite its Art-Nouveau design, it’s more understated than its neighbours with smaller signs and windows.
 Therefore, make sure to keep your eyes open when walking down the avenue!
 Nevertheless, you can easily spot it as its right in between Tiffany & Co and a Fnac department store.